SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

 In this case, the the username is `hank` and the password is `hunter2`.

-Set two environment variables called `LDAP_CLIENTUSERNAME` and `LDAP_CLIENTPASSWORD` with the credentials.
+Set two cloud-foundry environment variables for a given app `APP_NAME` called `LDAP_CLIENTUSERNAME` and `LDAP_CLIENTPASSWORD` using the [Cloud Foundry command line tool]({{ site.links-cf-cli }}).

 ```
-    export LDAP_CLIENTUSERNAME=hank
+    cf set-env APP_NAME LDAP_CLIENTUSERNAME hank
-    export LDAP_CLIENTPASSWORD=hunter2
+    cf set-env APP_NAME LDAP_CLIENTPASSWORD hunter2
 ```

 If the Cloud Operator has set Application Access to `LDAP` instead of `Internal`, bindings will not come with application access credentials.

-If the sample app does not receive any credentials in the binding, it will look for these environment variables and use those for authentication instead.
+If the sample app does not receive any credentials in the binding, it will at these environment variables and use those for authentication instead.

 #### Configuring Authorization for Application Access